 The name of the people living in a country is usually similar to that of that country.
 For example, the English live in England, and the French live in France.
 The Dutch, living in The Netherlands, are the exception to this rule.
-So, why are we Dutchmen an exception and called the Dutch in English?
+So, why are people from The Netherlands called Dutch?

 The English word Dutch is derived from the German word Deutsch and Deutsch is what the Germans call themselves in German.
 The English regarded the Dutch as Germans, but they narrowed the scope of the word Dutch after the independence of the Netherlands.